25 Gorgeous Spring Day Trips near Long Island for Families

 Enjoy panoramic views of the Hudson Valley on the famous Walkway Over the Hudson.
 Photo by Fred Schaeffer for Walkway over the Hudson

-15. Head upstate to catch sweeping views of the Hudson Valley on the Walkway Over the Hudson.
+Catch sweeping views of the Hudson Valley on the Walkway Over the Hudson.
 This 1.3-mile pedestrian bridge is open year-round, but spring is a wonderful time to experience this easy hike.

 Prepare to be awestruck by the artwork at Storm King Art Center upstate in New Windsor.
 Photo by Janet Bloom

 Coney Island welcomes visitors as early as April.
 Although it might not be warm enough to swim at the beach, there are plenty of attractions, including Luna Park, Deno’s Wonder Wheel Amusement Park—season opening dates are still TBA—and the New York Aquarium.

 The Bronx is perfect for animal and nature lovers.
 Check out the New York Botanical Garden—be sure to book tickets soon for its Yayoi Kusama installation—to transport yourself out of the city.
 The Bronx Zoo's Wednesday admission is a pay-what-you-wish donation, making a family zoo trip more affordable.
-Both culture spots do require advance ticket purchases currently.
+Both culture spots require advance ticket purchases currently.

-23. Thrill-seeking families should head over to Six Flags Great Adventure in New Jersey, which reopens Friday, March 26, though its record-breaking roller coaster doesn't debut until summer.
+Thrill-seeking families should head over to Six Flags Great Adventure in New Jersey, which reopens Friday, March 26, though its record-breaking roller coaster doesn't debut until summer.

 The Statue of Liberty Museum houses the original torch Lady Liberty held high above the harbor.
 Photo by Jody Mercier

-The Statue of Liberty Museum opened up in 2019, with lots of interactive exhibits and touchable artifacts for kids.
+The Statue of Liberty Museum has lots of interactive exhibits and touchable artifacts for kids.